SEPTA City Transit Division surface routes: History

+19th century

-Transit in Philadelphia began with multiple independent horse car, cable, and traction companies, including the privately established entities: Philadelphia Passenger Railway Company, the Thirteenth & Fifteenth Street Passenger Railway Company, West Philadelphia Passenger Railway Company, etc. In 1895 these companies began amalgamating into three large operations: the Electric Traction Company, the People's Traction Company, and the Philadelphia Transportation Company (PTC).
+Transit in Philadelphia began with multiple independent horse car, cable, and traction companies, including the privately established entities: Philadelphia Passenger Railway Company, the Thirteenth & Fifteenth Street Passenger Railway Company, West Philadelphia Passenger Railway Company, etc.

+In 1895, these companies began amalgamating into three large operations: the Electric Traction Company, the People's Traction Company, and the Philadelphia Transportation Company (PTC).
 The following year they consolidated as the Union Traction Company (UTC).
 In 1902 UTC went bankrupt; it was reorganized as the Philadelphia Rapid Transit Company (PRT) on July 1.

+20th century

-Despite efforts by Thomas E. Mitten, PRT itself went bankrupt in 1939.
+In 1939, despite efforts by Thomas E. Mitten, PRT went bankrupt.
 A new Philadelphia Transportation Company was formed in 1940 to assume PRT's business.
 National City Lines (NCL) took over management of the PTC on March 1, 1955, and began a program of converting streetcar lines to bus routes.
 SEPTA was created in 1962, and purchased PTC's transit operations on September 30, 1968.
 The former Philadelphia Suburban Transit Company's Red Arrow Lines followed on January 29, 1970, after which SEPTA designated the city services as its "City Transit Division".

+21st century

-Many of today's bus and trackless trolley routes were once streetcar lines.
+Many of the present-day bus and trackless trolley routes were once streetcar lines.
 Many of the numbered routes were once lettered or named bus routes.